Aarhus University Seal

 The aim will be achieved when participants are able to:

-• Analyse and discuss teaching based on knowledge about quality teaching, didactics, assessment, evaluation, and students as learners.
+• Analyse and discuss teaching with colleagues and students based on knowledge about quality teaching, didactics, assessment, evaluation, and students as learners.

-• Plan, execute, and evaluate well-aligned teaching and assessment activities within their disciplines and organisational contexts.
+• Plan, execute, and evaluate well-aligned teaching and assessment activities within their disciplines and organisational contexts in collaboration with colleagues and students.

 • Use and evaluate educational technologies to promote learning activities for groups and individual students.